apache/accumulo-website/_docs-2-0/troubleshooting/basic.md

 **What are my visibilities?**

-Use the [PrintInfo][print-info] tool on a representative file to get some idea of the visibilities in the underlying data.
+Use the [rfile-info] tool on a representative file to get some idea of the visibilities in the underlying data.

-Note that the use of `PrintInfo` is an administrative tool and can only by used by someone who can access the underlying Accumulo data.
+Note that the use of `rfile-info` is an administrative tool and can only by used by someone who can access the underlying Accumulo data.
 It does not provide the normal access controls in Accumulo.